 Adding Information to Your Conjugation Practice Spreadsheet

 When looking at your new spreadsheet, you’ll see the columns across the screen and rows down the left side.
-Columns are labelled with letters and rows are numbered.
+Columns are labeled with letters and rows are numbered.
 The screen is filled with rectangles called cells.
 One cell is highlighted in blue.
 If you start typing, the entry will go into the blue cell.

 If this is your first time using a spreadsheet, take some time to get a feel for how it works.
 Select different cells, type in some information.
 When you are done select the cells and press delete to erase them.